Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Introduction

 As observed in~\cite{CabreRosOtonSerra16}, Wulff balls $W$ centered at the origin are always minimizers of~\eqref{E:weightedanistropic}.
 However in~\cite{CabreRosOtonSerra16} the characterization of the equality case, is not present.
 Many efforts have been done for solving this problem.
 We now briefly recall the known results.
 For the unweighted case ($w=1$), Ciraolo et al.~\cite{CiraoloLi22} solved the problem under the assumption of $H$ to be a uniformly elliptic positive gauge (i.e. a not necessarily reversible norm).
 The characterisation in weighted setting has been solved in~\cite{CintiGlaudoPratelliRosOtonSerra22} but only in the isotropic case ($H = \|\cdot \|_{2}$).
 The author, together with Cavalletti, solved the weighted problem~\cite{CavallettiManini22a}, with the assumption of $H$ to be a norm (i.e.\ reversible) with strictly convex balls, knowing that the isoperimetric set is bounded.
 This paper improves~\cite{CavallettiManini22a} by dropping the reversibility assumption.

 As it was observed in~\cite{CabreRosOtonSerra16}, the assumption that $w^{1/\alpha}$ is concave has a natural interpretation as the $\CD(0,N)$ condition, where $N = n + \alpha$.
-To be precise, if $H$ is a gauge then its dual function $F$ is a Finsler structure (with finite reversibility constant), provided that $F$ is smooth outside the origin and $F^2$ is strictly convex.
-One can associate to the triple $\Sigma$, $H$ and $w$ the Finsler manifold $(\overline{\Sigma}, F, w \L^n )$.
-One can check that $(\overline{\Sigma},F,w\L^d)$ satisfies the $\CD(0,d+\alpha)$ condition and that the unitary ball, if $w\in C^\infty$: in Chapter~10 of~\cite{Ohta21} and in~\cite{Ohta09a} this is done in the case $\Sigma=\R^n$; clearly the proof extends to the case of convex subsets.
-The fact that this manifold has finite reversibility, the convexity, and the compactness of closed forward balls are trivial checks.
+To be precise, if $H$ is a gauge then its dual function $F$ is a Finsler structure (with finite reversibility constant), provided that $F$ is smooth outside the origin and $F^2$ is strictly convex (this two requirements can be equivalently required for the gauge $H$).
+One can associate to the triple $\Sigma$, $H$ and $w$ the measured Finsler manifold $(\overline{\Sigma}, F, w \Leb^n )$.
+One can check that $(\overline{\Sigma},F,w\Leb^d)$ satisfies the $\CD(0,d+\alpha)$ condition and that the unitary ball, if $w\in C^\infty$: in Chapter~10 of~\cite{Ohta21} and in~\cite{Ohta09a} this is done in the case $\Sigma=\R^n$; clearly the proof extends to the case of convex subsets.
+The fact that this manifold has finite reversibility, the convexity, and the forward-completeness are trivial checks.
 The perimeter associated to this space will indeed coincide with $\PP_{w,H}$.
 Moreover, by the homogeneity properties of $H$ and $w$, one can check that

 Indeed, recall that the Wulff shape $W$ of $H$ is the unitary ball of the Finsler structure $F$, hence the measure scales with power $N=n+\alpha$.
 Conversely, the perimeter of the rescaled Wulff shape turns out to be the derivative w.r.t.\ the scaling factor of the measure, therefore the perimeter of the Wulff shape is $N$ times its measure.
 This consideration shows that~\eqref{E:weightedanistropic} follows from \eqref{E:inequality}, thus we can apply Theorem \ref{T:main1} to $(\Sigma,F,w \mathcal{L}^{n})$, obtaining the following result.